wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

 1. Resolve the references for the following (or you can simply paste this in at the top of the file):

     ```C#
-    using DevCamp.WebApp.Mappers;
-    using DevCamp.WebApp.Utils;
     using DevCamp.WebApp.ViewModels;
-    using IncidentAPI;
     using IncidentAPI.Models;
-    using Newtonsoft.Json;
     ```

 1. Now let's add code to create an incident.
 Open the `Controllers\IncidentController.cs` file

 1. Add a new `Create` method to the `IncidentController` class that will handle the Create HTTP post method.
 Add the following code:

-    > DO NOT delete the existing `Create` Method.
-This is the method that handles the default view.
+    > DO NOT delete the existing `Create` method which handles the default view (eg. HTTP Get).

     ```csharp
     [HttpPost]